smeredith/smeredith.github.io/_drafts/freebsd-laptop.md

     wlans_bwn0="wlan0"
     ifconfig_wlan0="WPA DHCP"

-This assumes I am using WPA and DHCP.
+This is because I am using WPA and DHCP.

-I created the file named `etc/wpa_supplicant.conf` and added my SSID and password:
+I created a file named `/etc/wpa_supplicant.conf` and added my SSID and password:

     network={
         ssid="my_SSID"